Ficool

 Alana nodded in agreement.
 "Back to the pressing matter."

-Augustus slowly sat down with cup of tea in hand, focusing on the conversation ahead.
+Augustus grabbed the teapot and poured Zero's and his cup, then sat down with his cup of tea in hand, focusing on the conversation ahead.

-Zero did the same but with cutlery in hand ready to enjoy the meal while listening to conversation upcoming.
+Zero did the same but with cutlery in hand, ready to enjoy the meal, which was melted beast egg on top of fried rice.
+While listening to the conversation upcoming.

 "Augustus, inform me and Zero of the current state of world affairs, especially after my reign.
 And explain to Zero how this world works," Alana ordered.

-"Well, since you don't know, after your death, the whole world became peaceful.
+"Well, since you don't know, after your death, the world became somewhat peaceful.
 Races started to merge and mix with each other.
-There are no longer purely human settlements, orc villages or even dwarven fortresses.
+There are no longer purely human settlements, orc villages, or even dwarven fortresses.

-The result was the birth of five lands, each controlled by an empire, which consists of multiple factions holding a variety of ideals.
-These lands are classified by threat levels, which everyone is aware of.
+The result was the birth of five lands, each controlled by an empire, which comprised multiple factions holding a variety of ideals.
+Threat levels classify these lands, which everyone is aware of.
 This rating is based on military might, the number of B-S rank individuals, and wealth.
 When a threat level reaches above A rank, it becomes a global superpower."

 Augustus continued to explain the state of the world, his tone serious.